Smoothing Variances Across Time: Adaptive Stochastic Volatility: Conclusion

 \section{Conclusion}

 We propose ASV, a flexible and locally adaptive model for capturing both abrupt and gradual changes in volatility.
-ASV extends RWSV by incorporating global-local shrinkage priors, specifically DSP by \citet{dsp}.
+ASV extends RWSV by incorporating a global-local shrinkage prior, specifically the DSP by \citet{dsp}.
 We develop and study multiple variants of ASV, including models with the horseshoe (ASV-HS), dynamic horseshoe (ASV-DHS), and their nugget-augmented counterparts (ASV-HS-N and ASV-DHS-N).

-Through extensive simulation studies, we show that ASV-HS-N and ASV-DHS-N consistently achieve low MAE, correct nominal coverage, and narrower credible intervals compared to existing volatility models.
-Although ASV variants without the nugget term perform similarly in terms of point estimation, they tend to exhibit under-coverage in stationary settings due to their lack of a noise-absorbing layer.
+Through extensive simulation studies, we show that ASV-HS-N and ASV-DHS-N consistently achieve low MAE, correct nominal coverage, and narrower credible intervals compared to existing models.
 Empirical applications demonstrate that ASV models effectively capture large structural changes in volatility while preserving smooth estimates in stable periods.
 Moreover, the shrinkage parameter $\kappa_t$ provides a useful diagnostic for further identifying the timing of structural shifts.

-Finally, we integrate ASV into the error process of the Bayesian Trend Filter proposed in \citet{dsp}, resulting in BTF-ASV.
-Empirical studies reveal its ability to produce smooth estimates of both time-varying mean and time-varying variance.
-Future research directions could explore the applications of ASV and BTF-ASV in diverse fields such as finance, environmental science, and epidemiology, leveraging their adaptability in modeling time-series exhibiting complex patterns.
+Finally, we integrate ASV into the error process of the Bayesian Trend Filter proposed in \citet{dsp}, resulting in the BTF-ASV model.
+Empirical studies reveal its ability to produce smooth and locally adaptive estimates of both the time-varying mean and variance.
+Future research directions could explore the applications of ASV and BTF-ASV in diverse fields such as finance, environmental science, and epidemiology, leveraging their capacity to produce adaptive estimates for time-series that exhibit abrupt changes in both the mean and variance.

 \if1\blind {